Orbis-Tertius/coq-tinyram/README.md

 1. [Install `nix`](https://nixos.org/download.html)
 2. `nix develop .#emacs` or `nix develop .#vscodium`
-3. Run `vscodium` or `emacs` from your terminal, either will now be available in your environment, for the duration of the shell.
+3. Run `emacs` or `codium` from your terminal, either will now be available in your environment, for the duration of the shell.

 ## Get a development environment in a shell, without using emacs or vscodium